MerLin: A Discovery Engine for Photonic and Hybrid Quantum Machine Learning: MerLin architecture

 \subsection{Hardware-aware design}

 Although \texttt{MerLin} is simulator-first, it is not hardware-agnostic.
-Its design explicitly reflects the constraints, capabilities, and evolution of photonic quantum hardware, with the goal of supporting algorithm–hardware co-design.
-At the circuit level, \texttt{MerLin} operates directly on the native photonic components (Section \ref{sec:lo_background}), and users can select detector models and observables that reflect realistic readout strategies (Section \ref{sec:quantum-layer}).
-This hardware awareness also extends to execution.
-Through the \texttt{MerlinProcessor} abstraction, quantum layers can be connected to cloud-accessible photonic processors, allowing selected parts of a hybrid model to be offloaded to real hardware as illustrated in \texttt{Code Block}~\ref{lst:belenos}.
-This connector abstracts hardware-specific constraints such as latency, shot-based sampling, and limited parallelism, while enabling execution modes that are compatible with modern machine learning workflows.
+Its design reflects the constraints, capabilities, and evolution of photonic quantum hardware, enabling algorithm--hardware co-design.
+At the circuit level, \texttt{MerLin} operates directly on the native photonic components (Section \ref{sec:lo_background}), and users can select detector models and observables that match realistic readout strategies (Section \ref{sec:quantum-layer}).
+This hardware awareness extends to execution through the \texttt{MerlinProcessor} abstraction, which connects quantum layers to cloud-accessible photonic processors and allows parts of a hybrid model to be offloaded to real hardware, as illustrated in \texttt{Code Block}~\ref{lst:belenos}.
+This connector abstracts hardware-specific constraints such as latency, shot-based sampling, and limited parallelism, while preserving compatibility with modern machine learning workflows.

-Beyond current accessible hardware, \texttt{MerLin} is designed to support the exploration of emerging quantum computing paradigms through a modular and hardware-aware architecture.
-The framework enables the integration and evaluation of novel photonic primitives.
+Beyond current accessible hardware, \texttt{MerLin} is designed to support the exploration of emerging quantum computing paradigms through its modular architecture.
 As an illustrative example, \texttt{MerLin} supports photonic quantum memristors: a memristor is a circuit element whose response depends on the history of current flow, mimicking synaptic plasticity.
 Its photonic analogue can be realized using a Mach-Zehnder interferometer, whose internal phases are updated based on detection statistics of a feedback loop.
-This framework provides memory and nonlinearity for tasks such as time-series prediction~\cite{selimovic_experimental_2025}.
+This mechanism introduces memory and nonlinearity, which are useful for tasks such as time-series prediction~\cite{selimovic_experimental_2025}.